dcmri/dcmri/docs/source/user_guide/tissues/exchange.rst

 tissues, along with alternative names and their free parameters.

-Table :ref:`kinetic-regimes` list the water compartments and free parameters for all tissues with water exchange regimes FR, RF, and RR.
-In fast water exchange (FF), the parameters are the same as those in Table :ref:`two-site-exchange-kinetics`.
+Table :ref:`kinetic-regimes` list the water compartments and free parameters for all tissues with water exchange regimes FF, FR, RF, and RR.
 Regimes without water exchange across one or both of the barriers are not listed explicitly (FN, NF, FR, NR and NN).
 They differ from restricted water exchange only in that they fix the respective water permeabilities (*PSe* or *PSc*) to zero.

 .. _two-site-tissue-params:
 .. list-table:: **Tissue parameters**